Mohammed-Alwedaei/Omelia-E-commerce-Website/README.md

 ## designed and developed by Mohammed Alwedaei

-This project is hosted on [Github Page](https://omelia-shop.netlify.app/)
+This project is hosted on [Netlify](https://omelia-shop.netlify.app/)